 Tradition meets modernity in the thriving Japanese city of Nagoya.
 Countless cultural traditions began in Nagoya and have been passed down through generations—the city is referred to as Geidokoro, a center for art and culture.
-Don’t miss the rituals and festivals that take place at temples and shrines in the Nagoya area.
+Don’t miss the rituals and festivals that take place at temples and shrines throughout the Nagoya area.

 Immerse yourself in Japanese culture through full-time enrollment at the Center for Japanese Studies (CJS) at Nanzan University.
 As a distinguished private university, Nanzan University offers excellent learning opportunities.
-In addition to a required intensive Japanese language class, you will choose from a range of CJS English-taught course offerings in Business, Humanities, and Social Sciences, and enjoy hands-on instruction in Japanese arts such as ikebana, shodo, hanga, and sumie.
+In addition to a required intensive Japanese language class, you will choose from a range of CJS English-taught course offerings in Business, Humanities, and Social Sciences, and enjoy hands-on instruction in Japanese arts, such as ikebana, shodo, hanga, and sumie.
 Students with very advanced language skills are encouraged to enroll in seminars taught in Japanese with local students.

 Nagoya will be your classroom.
 You can easily apply what you study in the classroom when you explore popular local sites, such as the Atsuta Shrine and Nagoya Castle.
 Visit some of the city’s many museums, like the Toyota Automobile Museums and Nagoya/Boston Museum of Fine Arts.
 Everything you do will be part of your learning experience.